undefined-interaction/experiments/README.md

 # experiments
 playground of creative coding

-hopefully serve as a research diary - and write some more frequently.
+hopefully it would serve as a research diary - I will try to write some more frequently.

 # test
 ## test again